Vahor/n8n-kit/packages/n8n-kit/README.md

 To get the id, go on your n8n instance, click on a credential, and copy the id from the URL. e.g. `https://n8n.instance.com/home/credentials/yTwI5ccVwfGll1Kf` => `yTwI5ccVwfGll1Kf`

-**Note:** As these credentials are not deployed using the CLI, you don't need to add them to the app.

 ### Chain

 Chains represent connected sequences of nodes: